janvodak/AspDotNetCore-ShoppingApp/docs/architecture-and-design/observability-resilience-monitoring.md

 A Typed Client (some service using Http Client) is effectively a transient object, that means a new instance is created each time one is needed.
 It receives a new Http Client instance each time it's constructed.
 However, the HttpMessageHandler objects (used by Http Client) in the pool are the objects that are reused by multiple HttpClient instances.

+## Microservices Health Monitoring

+Effective health monitoring is indispensable for maintaining the operational integrity of microservices and containers in near-real-time.
+Vital for various operational aspects, it becomes crucial during phased application upgrades by orchestrators.

+Microservices rely on health checks to keep performance monitors and orchestrators informed about their operational status.
+Without timely "I'm alive" signals, deploying updates carries risks, and detecting failures may be delayed, potentially leading to cascading issues and major outages.

+Services conventionally report their status, contributing to an aggregated view of the application's health.
+Orchestrators benefit from detailed health information, enabling proactive cluster actions.
+Customized, high-quality health reporting facilitates swift issue detection and resolution, enhancing the overall resilience of a running microservices application.

+ASP.NET Core provides robust Health Checks Middleware and libraries for real-time reporting on the health of application infrastructure components.

+Health checks are exposed as HTTP endpoints, offering versatile configurations for monitoring scenarios.
+Container orchestrators and load balancers utilize health probes to assess an app's status, influencing deployment decisions or rerouting traffic based on health.
+Monitoring extends to physical server resources like memory and disk usage, ensuring holistic health monitoring.

+App dependencies, such as databases and external services, undergo scrutiny through health checks, confirming their availability and functionality.
+These checks are designed to integrate seamlessly with external monitoring services or container orchestrators, providing insights into app status.
+Choose a monitoring system before implementing health checks, determining the types of checks and endpoint configurations based on your chosen monitoring solution.

+### Microservices Health Monitoring with ASP.NET Core

+Health monitoring in ASP.NET Core is essential for real-time insights into the well-being of microservices.
+Leveraging the Health Checks Middleware, developers can expose HTTP endpoints to assess various aspects of an application.

+**Capabilities:**
+- **Service Health Monitoring:** Detect issues early by allowing microservices to send periodic "I'm alive" signals, crucial for safe deployment and preventing cascading failures.
+- **Integration with Orchestrators:** Enable container orchestrators and load balancers to make deployment decisions based on health checks, ensuring continuous operation.

+**Integration Steps:**
+1. **Configure Health Checks:** Implement the Health Checks Middleware to expose HTTP endpoints for monitoring.
+2. **Define Custom Checks:** Tailor checks for memory, disk usage, and dependencies like databases or external services.
+3. **Orchestrator Integration:** Integrate health checks with container orchestrators to influence deployment decisions.

+**Watchdog Solution in ASP.NET Core:**
+- Consider leveraging Watchdog, a solution for comprehensive health monitoring in ASP.NET Core.
+Watchdog enhances health checks with additional features and customizable hooks for automated actions in response to unhealthy states.

+**Example Hooks:**
+1. **Auto-Scaling:** Implement hooks to trigger auto-scaling actions based on health check results.
+For instance, dynamically adjust the number of running instances in response to increased demand or failures.

+2. **Notification Services:** Configure hooks to send notifications via email, SMS, or other communication channels when critical issues are detected.
+Keep relevant stakeholders informed in real-time.

+3. **Rollback Mechanisms:** Set up hooks to initiate rollback procedures in case of unsuccessful deployments.
+Automatically revert to a stable version to minimize downtime.

+4. **Logging and Auditing:** Implement hooks for detailed logging and auditing.
+Capture health check results and actions taken, providing a comprehensive view of system behavior.

+**Implementation:**
+- Define custom hooks in the Watchdog configuration, specifying the actions to be performed when specific health conditions are met.
+Hooks can be written as scripts, custom code, or integrated with external services.

+Leverage Watchdog's hooks to automate responses, ensuring proactive management of microservices health and minimizing the impact of potential issues.

+Ensure your microservices ecosystem is robust and responsive with ASP.NET Core's Health Checks and Watchdog capabilities.